UW-W CAMPUS VIOLENCE POLICY

 - The person receiving the report of the incident will investigate, or arrange to investigate, the complaint.
 As soon as possible after receiving the complaint, University Police should be contacted.
 The police officer will advise whether police action is appropriate at that time, and may consult with the person investigating as to what corrective or preventive measures should be taken.
 The person receiving the complaint will then interview witnesses, gather the facts, and assess the situation.
 The investigator will decide whether the complaint can be resolved within the unit without disciplinary or other action.

 If resolved in the unit and no disciplinary action is required...
 If disciplinary or other action is considered...
-The investigator will take whatever action is deemed appropriate, list the action(s) taken on the Campus Violent Incident Report form and forward copies to University Police and Human Resources & Diversity, and the Assistant Dean of Student Life (if students are involved).
-The investigator should confer with Human Resources & Diversity, the appropriate division head, and the Assistant Dean of Student Life (if students are involved) to determine the most responsive disciplinary action to be taken.
+The investigator will take whatever action is deemed appropriate, list the action(s) taken on the Campus Violent Incident Report form and forward copies to University Police and Human Resources & Diversity, and the Dean of Students (if students are involved).
+The investigator should confer with Human Resources & Diversity, the appropriate division head, and the Dean of Students (if students are involved) to determine the most responsive disciplinary action to be taken.

 - Information obtained in the investigation, as well as information about disciplinary action that has been taken, will be held confidential and distributed on a need-to-know basis only.

-- These reporting procedures do not replace any formal grievance process established in agreements with collective bargaining units and governance groups.
+- These reporting procedures do not replace any formal grievance process established in agreements with governance groups.
 Nor does the use of this process cause an employee to forfeit the right to file a grievance.
-If an employee is represented by a bargaining unit, he or she may request the assistance of a union representative at any step in this process.

 - University Police Officers who are acting within the scope of their legal authority are exempt from claims of violation of this policy.
 Complaints of this nature are to be directed to the Director of University Police.